 Let's take a look.

-Even though we want the headings to be a different color, it will be easiest if we apply one color to the entire menu, then come back and work on the headings separately.
-As always start by selecting the cells to format.
+Even though we want the headings to be a different color, it will be easiest if we apply one color to the entire worksheet, and then come back and work on the headings separately.
+As always, start by selecting the cells to format.

 This menu shows all of the available colors in the currently selected color scheme.
 We'll look at how to change these colors in an upcoming lesson.

-In this case, let's make the green color darker.
-Switch from the Standard tab to the Custom tab, and make adjustments as needed. in this case, we can just drag the slider down to get a darker green.
+Let's make the green color darker.
+Switch from the Standard tab to the Custom tab, and make adjustments as needed.
+In this case, we can just drag the slider down to get a darker green.

 Note that when you've customized a color, it will automatically show up in the Font Color menu under Recent Colors.
 When you want to use a customized color again, you can find it here.
 Also note that the font color button remembers the last color you used.
 When you click it again, Excel will apply that color.